-B. To change the password:

-1. Enter a new password in the "New Password" text box.

-2. Enter the same new password in the "Retype New Password" text box.
+- B. To change the password: - 1.
+Enter a new password in the "New Password" text box. - 2.
+Enter the same new password in the "Retype New Password" text box. - 3.
+Passwords will automatically be hidden when entered.
+To reveal the password characters, check the "Show Password" check box - 4.
+Click on the "SAVE" button.